easierdata/EASIER-WEBSITE-V2/_drafts/example-draft.md

        }
      }

-By specifying an asset's CID an alternate \`href\`, anyone can share spatial data that is content-addressed and referenced on IPFS in their STAC metadata.
-This data could live on Filecoin another web3 storage platform, or on an IPFS node.
+By specifying an asset's CID, an alternate `href`, anyone can share spatial data that is content-addressed and referenced on IPFS in their STAC metadata.
+This data could live on Filecoin, another web3 storage platform, or an IPFS node.

 ## Conclusion